LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARKLS_MEM_NULL* if ``arkode_mem`` was ``NULL``.
       * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. ``stage_max_limit < 2``)

+.. note:: If LSRKStepSetMaxNumStages routine is not called, then the default stage_max_limit is set to \sqrt(reltol/(10uround)).

 .. c:function:: int LSRKStepSetDomEigSafetyFactor(void* arkode_mem, sunrealtype dom_eig_sfty);